oNuRix/OpenCore---Dell-Latitude-5500/README.md

 | Wireless Card       | Intel AX200 / BCM94360CS2|

 ## Wifi
-- BCM94360 only bluetooth work on taheo. wifi/blueetoth/airdrop working on sequoi.
+- BCM94360 only bluetooth work on Tahoe. wifi/blueetoth/airdrop working on Sequoia.
 - ax200 only working with itlwm kext and bluetooth not stabel!

 ## Misc before install: